California Blue Dorid Facts

 More precisely, adult specimens of this species, at least of the limited number studied, attain an average length of about 3.5 in (9 cm).
 Unlike many sea creatures, the California Blue Dorid displays no noticeable degree of the principle of sexual dimorphism.

 Individuals of both genders generally show patterns of extremely bright, vivid color.
 As its name suggests, though the exact pattern varies among individuals, a deep blue remains paramount.
-Nonetheless, other colors include vibrant shades of orange, and light blue.
+Other colors nonetheless include vibrant shades of orange, and light blue.

 - Kingdom: Animalia